lconcia/life_sciences_ml_at_tacc/docs/section4/building_containers.rst

 .. code-block:: console

-   [user-vm]$ docker build -t username/image-classifier:0.1 .
+   [local]$ docker build -t username/image-classifier:0.1 .

 Or for a different architecture (see `Multi-architecture builds <https://containers-at-tacc.readthedocs.io/en/latest/advanced/02.multiarchitecture.html>`_), you can use, for example:

 .. code-block:: console

-   [user-vm]$ docker build --platform linux/arm64 -t username/image-classifier:0.1 .
+   [local]$ docker build --platform linux/arm64 -t username/image-classifier:0.1 .

 .. note::

    Don't forget to replace 'username' with your Docker Hub username.

 Use ``docker images`` to ensure you see a copy of your image has been built.
 You can also use `docker inspect` to find out more information about the image.

 .. code-block:: console

-   [user-vm]$ docker images
+   [local]$ docker images
    REPOSITORY                TAG                                IMAGE ID       CREATED          SIZE eriksf/image-classifier   0.1                                a23875141d7a   34 seconds ago   6.01GB
    nvidia/cuda               12.4.1-cudnn-runtime-ubuntu22.04   33f27d22a52d   11 months ago    3.1GB